 Speaking of Paradise Lane, it's worth mentioning that beyond the railway bridge, the road roughly follows an old railway line, which went from the viaduct to Fort Southwick.
 All traces of it are long gone.

 In 1950 the land south of Downend House was sold to create The Ridgeway and St Catherines Way, and a few properties on Portchester Road itself.
-Most of The Ridgeway and The Causeway (around the farm) didn't follow until a few years later.
-The house itself wasn't demolished until even later, becoming Alum Way.
+This happened a few years before The Ridgeway and The Causeway (around the farm) were built, and the house itself wasn't demolished until even later, becoming Alum Way.

 East Cams Close takes up the land formerly occupied by East Cams House, which formed part of the East Cams Farm.
 There would have been a tollgate here, the last one before Wymering.
 Opposite, a row of 1940s houses is set back from the road.
 Despite it aligning perfectly with other sections of old road, it looks like this one was actually a modern addition.
 Another field was sold to create Cams Bay Close in the 1960s.
 The public footpath here was the route down to Wicor Marsh and Wicor Farm long before any of the houses were built; everything else has been built around it.